pandas-dev/pandas/doc/source/timeseries.rst

    ts.shift(5, freq='BM')

-Rather than changing the alignment of the data and the index, ``DataFrame`` and ``Series`` objects also have a ``tshift`` convenience method that changes all the dates in the index by a specified number of offsets:
+Rather than changing the alignment of the data and the index, ``DataFrame`` and ``Series`` objects also have a :meth:`~Series.tshift` convenience method that changes all the dates in the index by a specified number of offsets:

 .. ipython:: python